 (4) The licensee shall comply with applicable requirements of COMAR 10.27.09.

+(5) The Department may not approve a waiver for awake overnight staff on an Alzheimer’s Special Care Unit.

-(5) G. On-Site Nursing Requirements.
+G. On-Site Nursing Requirements.

 (1) An assisted living program shall provide on-site nursing when a delegating nurse or [physician] health care practitioner, based upon the needs of a resident, issues a nursing or clinical order for that service.

-(2) If an assisted living manager determines that a nursing or clinical order should not or cannot be implemented, the manager, delegating nurse or case manager, and resident's [physician] health care practitioner shall discuss any alternatives that could safely address the resident's needs.
+(2) If an assisted living manager determines that a nursing or clinical order should not or cannot be implemented, the manager, delegating nurse, and resident's [physician] health care practitioner shall discuss any alternatives that could safely address the resident's needs.

 (3) The assisted living manager shall document in the resident's record this discussion and all individuals who participated in the discussion.

-[(3)] (4) If there are alternatives that could safely address the resident's needs, the assisted living manager shall notify the resident and, if appropriate, the resident's legal representative, the delegating nurseor case manager, and resident's [physician] health care practitioner of the change to the order.
+[(3)] (4) If there are alternatives that could safely address the resident's needs, the assisted living manager shall notify the resident and, if appropriate, the resident's legal representative, the delegating nurse, and resident's [physician] health care practitioner of the change to the order.

 (5) The assisted living manager shall document in the resident's record this change and the date of notification.